Mass of the Ages, Episode I: Discover the Traditional Latin Mass

 Photo credit: provided by the author.

 Jeremiah Bannister is a writer, YouTuber, and public speaker.
 After serving in the U.S. Navy, he earned a degree in Journalism & Mass Communication, with a minor in Political Science, from Olivet College (Michigan), where he was awarded the school’s top-honor in three specialties: creative writing, political science, and public speaking.
 Since then, he has hosted a local TV show, served as a contributing editor for the Distributist Review, and hosted a live AM/FM talk radio program (PaleoRadio).
 Jeremiah has presented before audiences at Michigan State University, Ferris State University, and Campellsville University.
-He currently hosts Paleocrat Diaries LIVE on Meaning of Catholic, which airs every Wednesday morning at 9 a.m.
+He currently hosts Paleocrat Diaries LIVE on Meaning of Catholic, which airs every Wednesday and Friday morning at 10 a.m.
 EST on MoC’s YouTube channel.
 To learn more about his work or to schedule an interview/event, contact him at [email protected].